jmuzina/pragma/docs/references/STANDARDS_FOR_STYLING.md

 This document outlines the standards and conventions for writing CSS within the Canonical Design System.
 It is intended as a reference guide to ensure consistency, maintainability, and scalability of the styles.

-## 1. File Organization and Structure
+## File Organization and Structure (`styles/file-structure`)

-### 1.1.
-File Naming
+### File Naming (`styles/file-structure/file-naming`)
-- Component-specific styles should be located in a file named `styles.css` within their respective component's directory.
+- Component-specific styles shall be located in a file named `styles.css` within their respective component's directory.
   *Example:* `src/ui/Button/styles.css`

-### 1.2.
-Global Styles
+### Global Styles (`styles/file-structure/global`)
 - A root `index.css` file (e.g., `src/index.css`) is used to:
   - Import foundational style sheets (e.g., `@import url("@canonical/styles");`).
   - Define global CSS custom properties within the `:root` selector.

-### 1.3.
-Internal File Structure
+### Source Order (`styles/file-structure/source-order`)
-Component `styles.css` files should generally follow this order:
+Component `styles.css` files shall generally follow this order:

 1. **Component Variables Block**: A clearly marked block declaring and detailing the CSS custom properties available for that component.
-Each variable name should follow the [CTI naming convention](https://github.com/amzn/style-dictionary/blob/86c2c30ba289121f7dc9c28f573d1996dbc4a3a8/README.md#categorytypeitem-structure).
+Each variable name shall follow the [CTI naming convention](https://github.com/amzn/style-dictionary/blob/86c2c30ba289121f7dc9c28f573d1996dbc4a3a8/README.md#categorytypeitem-structure).
     ```css
     /** background color for the overlay behind the drawer */
     --drawer-overlay-background: rgba(0, 0, 0, 0.5);